COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 There are limited data regarding the genomic evolution of exonic mutations from diagnosis to relapse for neuroblastoma.
 Whole-genome sequencing was applied to 23 paired diagnostic and relapsed neuroblastoma tumor samples to define somatic genetic alterations associated with relapse, while a second study evaluated 16 paired diagnostic and relapsed specimens.
-Both studies identified an increased number of mutations in the relapsed samples compared with the samples at diagnosis; this has been confirmed in a study of neuroblastoma tumor samples sent for next-generation sequencing.
+Both studies identified an increased number of mutations in the relapsed samples compared with the samples at diagnosis.
+This has been confirmed in a study of neuroblastoma tumor samples sent for next-generation sequencing.

 In addition, three relapse samples showed structural alterations involving MAPK pathway genes consistent with pathway activation, so aberrations in this pathway were detected in 18 of 23 (78%) relapse samples.
 Aberrations were found in ALK (n = 10), NF1 (n = 2), and one each in NRAS, KRAS, HRAS, BRAF, PTPN11, and FGFR1.
 Even with deep sequencing, 7 of the 18 alterations were not detectable in the primary tumor, highlighting the evolution of mutations presumably leading to relapse and the importance of genomic evaluations of tissues obtained at relapse.

-Genomic alterations promoting telomere lengthening
+Genomic alterations promoting telomere maintenance

 Additional biological factors associated with prognosis

 MYC and MYCN expression